luoyuanlab/mimic_imputation/README.md

 source('mimic_csv_gen.R')
 ```

+The convention for generated csv is that row correspondes to time, column correspondes to variable.

 ## Run 3D-MICE
 Before running the code, configuration needs to be done by adapting and running the code in mimicConfig.R Please remember to create a subdirectory named "micegp_log" under ```$dn```.